louiesch/AccessibleSeattle/README.md

 ## _About this Project and Further Reading_

+* Why create this website?
+  * My goal in creating this was both to educate people about sensory processing disorders, as well as to provide a resource for those who struggle with SPD.

 * What is a sensory processing disorder?
-* Why create this website?
-* Resources about SPD
+  * Here I'll have links to various resources.

+* Who can post?
+  * Anyone!
+Although this was created for people with and family/friends of those with SPD in mind, anyone is welcome to post and share their experiences.

 ---